How do I find out about new shows coming to your venues?

 Keep in mind – seat saving is strictly prohibited.
 Please be respectful of your fellow patrons by adhering to this policy.

 What is defined as a “small camera” in your camera policy?

-Generally speaking, “small cameras” are defined as smaller than 5”, point and shoot cameras without a detachable lens or a telescoping lens longer than 5”.
+Generally speaking, “small cameras” are defined as smaller than 5”, point and shoot cameras without a detachable lens or a telescoping lens no longer than 3”.

 Is food available at The Pageant, Delmar Hall, The Halo Bar and/or Suite 100?